maritza723/CIS/README.md

-# CIS, practice wiht GitHub
+# CIS, practice with GitHub